REAL: Representation Enhanced Analytic Learning for Exemplar-free Class-incremental Learning: Experiments

+For RED, we adopt the learning epochs $e=\{50,50,100\}$ and balancing factor $\lambda=\{0.5,0.5,0.9\}$ on CIFAR-100, ImageNet-100, and ImageNet-1k.
+For {AL} in REAL and REAL-DS, we follow ACIL and DS-AL to adopt $\gamma=1e-5$ and $d_{\bm{B}}= 15k$. {In REAL-DS, following \citep{AAAI2024DSAL}, the compensation ratio is adopted as $C = \{0.6,0.8,1.4\}$ on CIFAR100, ImageNet-100, and ImageNet-1k respectively.}

-\textbf{Evaluation Protocol.} Two metrics are adopted for evaluation.
-The overall performance is evaluated by the \textit{average incremental accuracy} (or average accuracy) $\mathcal{\bar A}$ (\%): $\mathcal{\bar A} = \frac{1}{ K+1}{\sum}_{k=0}^{K}\mathcal{A}_{k}$, where $\mathcal{A}_{k}$ indicates the average test accuracy at phase $k$ by testing the network on $\mathcal{D}_{0:k}^{\text{test}}$.
-A higher $\mathcal{\bar A}$ score is preferred when evaluating CIL algorithms.
-The other metric is the \textit{last-phase accuracy} $\mathcal{A}_{K}$ (\%) measuring the network's last-phase performance after completing all CIL tasks. $\mathcal{A}_{K}$ (\%) is an important metric as it reveals the gap between the CIL and the joint training, a gap all CIL methods stride to close.
+\textbf{Evaluation Protocol.} We adopt two metrics for evaluation, \textit{average incremental accuracy} and \textit{last-phase accuracy}.
+The overall performance is evaluated by the \textit{average incremental accuracy} (or average accuracy) $\mathcal{\bar A} = \frac{1}{K+1}{\sum}_{k=0}^{K}\mathcal{A}_{k}$, where $\mathcal{A}_{k}$ indicates the average test accuracy at phase $k$ obtained by testing on $\mathcal{D}_{0:k}^{\text{test}}$.
+A higher $\mathcal{\bar A}$ score is preferred at evaluations. {The other metric \textit{last-phase accuracy} $\mathcal{A}_{K}$ measures the last-phase performance of the network after completing all CIL tasks.} $\mathcal{A}_{K}$ is an important metric as it reveals the gap between CIL joint training, {a gap all CIL methods aim to close}.